KNHaw/ThunderbirdObsidianClipper/docs/user-guide.md

 If you clip an email and see a "Vault Not Found" error, the *Obsidian Vault Name* field is not set properly.
 If you are unsure of your vault name or have not set up a vault on your local machine yet, go to the [Obsidian Help](https://help.obsidian.md) page for details.

+### Unable to Save Email Attachments
+Currently, the add-on does not support saving mail attachments.
+However, multiple users have requested this feature and an [issue on GitHub](https://github.com/KNHaw/ThunderbirdObsidianClipper/issues/9) is being used to track progress.

+The current plan is to support HTML email attachments at some point in April 2024.
+Please watch the issue link above for status.

 ### Blank Note Content
-First, there is currently a [limitation ](https://github.com/KNHaw/ThunderbirdObsidianClipper/issues/13) that HTML mail (those with pictures or links or text formatting like bold or italic) may not clip correctly.
+First, there is currently a [limitation](https://github.com/KNHaw/ThunderbirdObsidianClipper/issues/13) that HTML mail (those with pictures or links or text formatting like bold or italic) may not clip correctly.
 If your selected emails are HMTL, this could be happening.
 To rule this problem out, create a simple one line test email with plain text ("Hello, world!"), send it to yourself, and see if it clips correctly.